Mohd. Ahmed Khan v. Shah Bano Begum

-Shah Bano Begum who belonged to Indore, Madhya Pradesh, was divorced by her husband in 1978.
+Shah Bano Begum, from Indore, Madhya Pradesh, was divorced by her husband in 1978.
 She filed a criminal suit in the Supreme Court of India, in which she won the right to alimony from her husband.
 However, some Muslim politicians mounted a campaign for the verdict's nullification.
 The judgement in favour of the woman in this case evoked criticisms among Muslims, some of whom cited the Qur'an to show that the judgement was in conflict with Islamic law.
 It triggered controversy about the extent of having different civil codes for different religions in India.

 The case caused the Congress government, with its absolute majority, to pass the Muslim Women (Protection of Rights on Divorce) Act, 1986, which diluted the judgment of the Supreme Court and restricted the right of Muslim divorcées to alimony from their former husbands for only 90 days after the divorce (the period of iddah in Islamic law).
 However, in later judgements including the Danial Latifi v.
 Union of India case and Shamima Farooqui v.
 Shahid Khan, the Supreme Court of India interpreted the act in a manner reassuring the validity of the case and consequently upheld the Shah Bano judgement, and The Muslim Women (Protection of Rights on Divorce) Act 1986 was nullified.
 Some Muslims, including the All India Shia Personal Law Board, supported the Supreme Court's order to make the right to maintenance of a divorced Muslim wife absolute.